Pranavkok/B-Sustain-Natural-Resource-Tracker-/README.md

-# 🌱 Bsustain – Track.
+# 🌱 B-Sustain – Track.
 Conserve.
 Earn Eco Points.

 **Bsustain** is a sustainability-focused web app that allows users to track their daily consumption of water, electricity, and fuel while rewarding them with points for eco-friendly actions like planting trees and recycling.
 It promotes environmentally conscious behavior by encouraging users to log their usage and contribute to a greener planet.